VectorSpaceHQ/RFID-Access/README.md

     pi@raspberrypi:~/respos/RFID-access/server $ source .venv/bin/activate
     (.venv)pi@raspberrypi:~/respos/RFID-access/server $ pip install -r requirements.txt
     ```
 8. The server requires an SSL certificate and key to be placed in the `server/ssl` directory.
-They must be name `RFID.crt`
+They must be named `RFID.crt`
 and `RFID.key`.
 You can geneate a self-signed key by running the following command and entering the appropriate details
 in the prompts: